GfellerLab/MetacellAnalysisTutorial/docs/40-integration_analysis.md

 ### Downstream analysis

-You can try conduce the same downstream analyses as in the previous example \@ref(integration_unsupervised) (clustering, cell type abundances, DEG ...).
+You can try conduce the same downstream analyses as in the previous example \@ref(integration-unsupervised) (clustering, cell type abundances, DEG ...).

 Here to show you the interest of supervised workflow with pure metacell we can zoom on the smooth muscle sub types.
 Despite the low metacell number for each cell type these different subtypes are separated on the UMAP, especially the rare FAM83D+ smooth muscles that were discovered in the original study.